 - Increased supply of food with reduced cost and longer shelf life

 - Faster growing plants and animals

-- Food with more desirable traits, such as potatoes that absorb less fat when fried
+- Food with more desirable traits, such as potatoes that produce less of a cancer-causing substance when fried

 - Medicinal foods that could be used as vaccines or other medicines